maths/moodle-qtype_stack/doc/en/Authoring/Units.md

    Unit package includes the suitable "convert" function.
 This function also handles the number coefficients automatically (e.g. 1*km = 1000*m etc.).
 4. STACK picks the number from this converted code (the command "coeff").
-5. Finally STACK compares this number to the respective teacher's answer.
+5. Finally STACK compares this number to the respective model answer.
 In this comparison it uses `Num_tol_absolute` or something like that.

 So, the following code is needed in the [feedback variables](KeyVals.md#Feedback_variables) (`ans1` is the student's answer).